-This guide is intended as an introduction on how to properly crate train your puppy.
+This guide is intended as an introduction to how to properly crate train your puppy.

-Proper create training begins with being informed of the proper procedures, which should be followed as outlined below.
-Every dog reacts to crate training differently, so persistent and patience goes a long way when crate training your puppy.
+Proper crate training requires knowledge of the proper procedures, which should be followed as outlined below.
+Every dog reacts to crate training differently, so persistence and patience goes a long way when crate training your puppy.

-First, it will make the housebreaking process go a little more smoothly by teaching the puppy where to go to relieve himself.
-By using its own natural instincts, the puppy will not urinate or defecate where it sleeps, provided you do your own part in the crate training process.
+First, it will smooth out the housebreaking process by teaching a puppy where to go to relieve himself.
+By using its own instincts, the puppy will not urinate or defecate where it sleeps, provided you do your own part in the crate training process.

-Secondly, it will relieve the stress from the puppy of being alone while you are away at work.
+Second, it will relieve the puppy’s stress about being alone while you are away at work.

-Third, it will get you through the teething stage when your puppy will want to chew on everything in sight.
+Third, it will get you both through the teething stage, when your puppy wants to chew on everything in sight.

 10 Steps to crate training your dog